cdominicatBI/APIDocPortal/docs/OrganizationServiceUserGuide.md

-# ConfigurationServiceAPIUserGuide
+# Organization Service API User Guide

-This overview explains how to use the [Configuration Service API](reference/ConfigurationServiceYAML.yml) when configuring a deliverable.
+This overview explains how to use the [Configuration Service API](reference/OrganizationServiceAPI.yml) when configuring a deliverable.

 ## What is the Configuration Service?